Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 *"...That’s not encouraging, Kevin."*

 "My own dumbass fault.
 She’s got it in her head that she’s home and that’s where she’s staying, and I pushed a bit too hard."
 Kevin shrugged, even though Byron couldn’t see him.
-“But we’ll see.
-I’ve tracked down Etsicitty and Buehler and I think we might have a hook there.”
+"But we’ll see.
+I’ve tracked down Etsicitty and Buehler and I think we might have a hook there."

 *"Whaddya mean a ‘hook’?"* Byron demanded.